nevolua/Browser-Utility-Suite/README.md

 - Any device with a browser
 - The ability to either run bookmarklets, code from the url bar, or the dev console.

 ## Using the script

 To run the script as a bookmarklet, navigate to https://nevolua.github.io/Browser-Utility-Suite/ and follow the instructions

+### Scripts
+The toolkit includes the following scripts:
+- **History Flooder:** Spams the browser history with entries.
+- **Screen Hider:** Hides your screen from monitoring software like Securly.
+- **Disable Tab Closing:** Bypasses restrictions that prevent you from closing tabs.
+- **Tab Disguise:** Makes your tab look like Google Drive to avoid detection.
+- **Barrel Roll:** Animates your page to spin in a circle.
+- **Show Text Alert:** Displays a simple alert with custom text.
+- **Page Editing:** Allows you to edit any text on your page.

+### Console
+The toolkit features a console with the following capabilities:
+- **Log Display:** Shows logs, errors, and warnings in the console box.
+- **Command Input:** Allows you to run any JavaScript commands directly from the console.

 ## Contributing and Code Privacy